innocent-charles/innocent-charles_Me/README.md

 I am a younger tech entrepreneur and enthusiastic, having strong organizational, communication and management skills and also a solid background in Software development, Artificial Intelligence and Mathematics.
 I love to work with people and help them in their business by solving problems and make things happen .
 I am  keen to expand skills and prepared to work in a variety of roles as required.

 - Click [Here to check awesome projects](https://projects.innocentcharles.com/) with my fingerprints.

+- Contributor of [OmdenaLore](https://omdena.com/omdenalore/) Library used in Data science.
 <!--
 ###### Where to find me -->
 - [LinkedIn](https://www.linkedin.com/in/innocent-charles-329194214/) , [Personal website](https://innocentcharles.com) , [DAGsHub Account](https://dagshub.com/innocoder-official)